TakeprofitTechnology/ReleaseNotes/TPT PAMM.md

 * Improved MT5 integration and stability, including connection re-creation and reduced unnecessary logging.
 * Prevented adding duplicate MT5 server connections to PAMM, avoiding duplicate accounts and incorrect equity histories.
 * Moved Settings from the top bar to the left sidebar, where it now appears as the last navigation item for all user roles.
+* Improved sign-in handling: if the trading server cannot be reached, users now see “Sign-in is temporarily unavailable” instead of an incorrect credentials error.
+* Fixed API error responses, recurring resolved accounting issues, and orphaned stop-loss rules that could block new investments.

 ## Version 2026.7.27.1249 (27 July, 2026)
 * Leader avatars are now displayed consistently across the admin console, investor lists, investment portfolio, invest wizard, and leader sidebar.